 The Government announced in June 2014 that civil partnerships would not be made available to straight couples.

 As a result, a heterosexual couple have launched a legal challenge against the existing ban on heterosexual civil partnerships.
 They argue that it is unfair that they are able to marry but do not have the ability to enter into a civil partnership.
 The couple have reportedly said that they wish to enter into a civil partnership, rather than marriage, as they feel that they would acquire the same rights “without the cultural baggage”.
-Supporters say civil partnerships are a simple, more informal and modern form of relation recognition and they are hopeful that they will succeed.
+Supporters say civil partnerships are a simple, more informal and modern form of relationship recognition and they are hopeful that they will succeed.